th2-net/th2-check1/README.md

 Defines a default behavior for creating CheckSequenceRule if `silence_check` parameter is not specified in the request.
 The default value is `false`

 #### time-precision
 The time precision is used to compare two time values.
-It is based on the `ISO-8601` duration format `PnDTnHnMn.nS` with days considered to be exactly 24 hours
+It is based on the `ISO-8601` duration format `PnDTnHnMn.nS` with days considered to be exactly 24 hours.
+Additional information can be found [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/Duration.html#parse(java.lang.CharSequence))

 #### decimal-precision
 The decimal precision is used to compare two number values.
 Can be specified in number or string format.
 For example `0.0001`, `0.125`, `125E-3`